llvm/llvm-project/llvm/docs/LangRef.rst

 :ref:`poison <poisonvalues>`.

-If the source is not :ref:`poison <poisonvalues>`, and both source and destination are :ref:`integral pointers <nointptrtype>`, the cast is assumed to be semantically equivalent to a truncated / (zero or sign) extended bitcast, with the narrowing/widening direction dependent upon the pointer size of the destination and source address spaces.
+If the source is not :ref:`poison <poisonvalues>`, and both source and destination are :ref:`integral pointers <nointptrtype>`, and the result pointer is dereferenceable, the cast is assumed to be reversible (i.e. casting the result back to the original address space should yield the original bit pattern).
+Moreover, for these pointers, the cast is assumed to preserve the low bits.
+That is, any bits that are not truncated out by the cast are assumed to be unchanged.

 Example:
 """"""""